 As Pol Pot was being denounced, Ranariddh and Hun Sen signed a letter drafted for them by staff of the UN human rights office in Phnom Penh in which they asked for "the assistance of the UN" in "responding to past serious violations of Cambodian and international law as a means of bringing about national reconciliation, strengthening democracy and addressing the issue of individual accountability."
 Conceding that the RGC did "not have the resources or expertise" necessary to conduct such procedures, the letter expressed a hope for assistance "similar" to that which had resulted in the establishment of the International Criminal Courts for Yugoslavia and Rwanda.
-180 This correspondence did not have anything specific to say about potential suspects.
-However, at the request of the officer in charge of the UN human rights office in Cambodia, I drafted a memorandum in my personal capacity suggesting that the office might want to contribute to the process by beginning to collate "evidence directly linking specific living" former CPK leaders and cadre with particular war crimes, crimes against humanity and acts of genocide."
-The memorandum implicitly defined "leaders" as members of the CPK Central Committee, including of its superordinate Standing Committee,181 while referring separately to "senior cadre of the S21 Security Office."
+182 correspondence did not have anything specific to say about potential suspects.
+However, at the request of the officer in charge of the UN human rights office in Cambodia, I drafted a memorandum in my personal capacity suggesting that the office might want to contribute to the process by beginning to collate "evidence directly linking specific living former CPK leaders and cadre with particular war crimes, crimes against humanity and acts of genocide."
+The memorandum implicitly defined "leaders" as members of the CPK Central Committee, including of its superordinate Standing Committee, 183 while referring separately to "senior cadre of the S21 Security Office."
 It named the four then living former members of the Standing Committee as Pol Pot, Nuon Chea, Mok and Ieng Sary, and identified eight persons as among known or probable former Central Committee members believed or certain to still be alive: Khieu Samphan, Kae Pok [Kè Pork], Sàm Bĭt, Khe Mut [alias Meas Mut], Sau Met [alias Sou Mēt], Teut [alias Yeum Tĭt], So Sareuan [alias Sau Saroeun] and Khat Raen [Rèn].
-It also listed the names of five S21 cadre know or possibly alive, starting with Kaing Guek Euv alias Duch, identified as S21 Chairman.182 It turned out that several of those named were dead, including So Saroeun and Rèn.183 against each other.
-On 4 July 1997, the confrontation eventuated in a coup by Hun Sen against Ranariddh after troops loyal to latter resisted attempts by those loyal to Hun Sen to disarm them.184 The aftermath of the coup and the preparations for and holding of elections pitting CPP against FUNCINPEC in July 1998 preoccupied the two parties and the UN in Cambodia, but efforts by CPP in particular to bring about the collapse of the Khmer Rouge, including via further defections of "hardliners" continued alongside further moves by the UN to bring about a judicial process of accountability for crimes committed under CPK rule.
+It also listed the names of five S21 cadre know or possibly alive, starting with Kaing Guek Euv alias Duch, identified as S21

+Chairman.
+184 It turned out that several of those named were dead, including So Saroeun and Rèn.
+185

+The appearance of Ranariddh-Hun Sen agreement on accountability belied a confrontation between them that had been brewing for months, which was essentially over who would dominate the coalition, but which also involved mutual accusations that they were plotting to use their respective Khmer Rouge allies to make military moves against each other.
+On 4 July 1997, the confrontation eventuated in a coup by Hun Sen against Ranariddh after troops loyal to latter resisted attempts by those loyal to Hun Sen to disarm them.
+The aftermath of the coup and the preparations for and holding of elections pitting CPP against FUNCINPEC in July 1998 preoccupied the two parties and the UN in Cambodia, but efforts by CPP in particular to bring about the collapse of the Khmer Rouge, including via further defections of "hardliners" continued alongside further moves by the UN to bring about a judicial process of accountability for crimes committed under CPK rule.